-When revising its guidelines on state aid rules (2014-2020), the European Commission should tackle the complexity of the rules and consider the global competitiveness as justification for the industry's exemption of such costs.
-While the main aim of controlling state aid is to reduce market distortions within the single market, competition policy must be connected to other EU policies (e.g.: Industry, Energy) and fully recognise that the competitiveness of the EU industry versus the rest of the World and the need to secure growth and jobs are valid objectives.
-Complex and ambiguous state aid rules on exemption of environmental costs create uncertainty on a cost level and deter industrial investments from achieving above target.
-Member States and the industry need clarification to encourage investment.
+When revising its guidelines on state aid rules (2014-2020), the European Commission should tackle the complexity of the rules and consider the global competitiveness as justification for industry's exemption of such costs.
+While the main aim of state aid control is to reduce market distortions within the single market, competition policy must be connected to other EU policies (e.g.: Industry, Energy) and fully recognise that the competitiveness of the EU industry vs. rest of the World and the need to secure growth and jobs are valid objectives.
+Complex and ambiguous state aid rules on exemption of environmental costs create uncertainty on cost level and deter industrial investments to achieve above target.
+Member States and industry need clarifications to foster investment.